komalrathi/komalrathi.github.io/content/blog/algorithmsanddatastructures/index.md

 #### Bisection Search
 A bisection search algorithm requires for the list to be sorted in order to work.
 It uses a divide-and-conquer approach.

-A divide-and-conquer approach simply breaks down the original problem into manageable and solvable chunks, then merges all the chunks together.
+A divide-and-conquer approach simply breaks down the original problem into manageable and solvable chunks, then merges all the chunks together in order to solve tthe original problem.

 ```py
 def binarySearch (my_list,num):